craigtrupp/linux-ghubspaces/README.md

     - Ninth Challenge : Given a tab delimited file with several columns (tsv format) print the fields from second fields to last field.
 Review file for encapsulation for line reading delimiter maintenance (to meet expected output) : [Cut 9](/hacker_rank/diff_easy_2_cut/txtprocess_cut9.sh)

 * `Third Folder - More Text Processing`
     - Head Text File #1 : Get the 20 lines of a text file.
 Using while loop to append each line to a file, then use head command on the file.
-Similarly provided a while loop which passed as well.
-[Head Text #1](/hacker_rank/diff_easy_3_txtprcssng/head_text_1.sh)
+Similarly provided a while loop which passed as well. : [Head Text #1](/hacker_rank/diff_easy_3_txtprcssng/head_text_1.sh)
     - Text File #2 : Display the first 20 characters of an input file.
-See file for further detail on how to count and read in all lines to confirm the 20 characters.
-[Head Text #2](/hacker_rank/diff_easy_3_txtprcssng/head_text_2.sh)
+See file for further detail on how to count and read in all lines to confirm the 20 characters. : [Head Text #2](/hacker_rank/diff_easy_3_txtprcssng/head_text_2.sh)
+    - Text File #3 : Display the 12-22 lines of an input file.
+The head command does not accep a range so you can use a head to end of range and then pipe with a tail command to index to the starting point. : [Head_Tail Range #3](/hacker_rank/diff_easy_3_txtprcssng/head_text_3.sh)
+    - Text file #4 : Tail command to output the last 20 lines of file. : [Tail N #1](/hacker_rank/diff_easy_3_txtprcssng/tail_text_1.sh)
+    - Text file #5 : Tail command to output the last 20 characters of file. : [Tail C #2](/hacker_rank/diff_easy_3_txtprcssng/tail_text_2.sh)